 The borrower is not required to pay back the loan until the home is sold or otherwise vacated.
 As long as the borrower lives in the home, they are not required to make any monthly payments towards the loan balance.
 The borrower must remain current on property taxes, homeowners insurance, and homeowners association dues (if applicable).

--Robert Jayne at Nationwide Mortgage Bankers Inc
+Robert Jayne from Nationwide Mortgage Bankers Inc

 What factors should I consider when deciding between a fixed-rate and an adjustable-rate mortgage?